 It is not possible to construct a portfolio of investments which produces a stream of income exactly matching the expected liability outgo.
-However, it is possible to construct a portfolio which represents the "minimum risk" investment position which would deliver a very high certainty of real returns above assumed CPI inflation.
-Such a portfolio would consist of a mixture of long-term index-linked, fixed interest gilts and possible swaps.
+It is, however, possible to construct a portfolio based on a "minimum risk" investment position designed to deliver real returns in line with or just above CPI inflation.

+Such a portfolio would consist of a mixture of long-term index-linked, fixed interest gilts and possibly swaps.
+However, due to supply/demand distortions in the bond markets, it would not be appropriate to make any allowance in the valuation process for such a portfolio in respect of growth assets outperformance or any adjustment to market implied inflation assumption.